5 Step Guide to Deploying Your Ad Agency Traffic Management System

 You need to make sure your senior management is engaged in the deployment process and will, in fact, use the new system.
 It will be very difficult to sell the new tool if the Creative Director, CFO or CEO are not using it.

 2. Change management

 Using a new creative agency traffic management system is all about reviewing your current workflow and adapting your needs to the new system.
 It involves changing processes and procedures to increase your team’s productivity in a short period of time.

 3. Create a deployment team

-Set up a small team that will be responsible for the deployment of the system.
+Set up a small team that will be responsible for the deployment of the agency traffic management software.
 Pick a key decision maker in the organization to lead the project.
 This will help ensure that your team will buy-in to the importance of the new system.

 From our experience, we found that dividing your team by role makes training more effective.
 Thus, get the administrator trained first, then you can organize different training sessions for account executives, studio/creative, traffic managers, to name a few